Climate Action Preston invites you to come together to prioritize our planet over profit locally and globally.

 Volunteers at the Dobcroft Urban Nature Reserve in Ingol were treated to an expert ‘birding’ session for ‘Earth Day’.
 Lancs Wildlife Trust’s Joel Micklethwaite pinpointed blackcaps, great tits and goldfinch by their calls.
 Robins also sang loudly but they stayed in plain sight!
 The volunteer ‘land management team’ conserve nature and wildlife on the five-acre site specifically for Great Crested Newts but diverse native flora and fauna are also increasing in the ponds, meadows and woods.
 150+ local people visited for the recent Spring Open Day.

+Sheets of signatures on the ‘United for warm homes’ Friends of the Earth petition collected at CAP events have been sent to Mark Hendrick as he returned as Preston MP to Westminster.
+In the debate after the Kings speech, Sir Mark spoke in favour of community energy projects and the benefits to come from Great British Energy.
 FoE estimates that £6 billion a year is needed nationally to properly fund insulation schemes to curb heat loss from homes.
 In Preston 53% of homes are rated EPC D or below, that’s 22,765 households with unnecessarily high energy bills.
 There are 25 ‘hotspots’ in the Preston constituency where incomes are below average but bills are above average.